Séamus Henchy: High Court

-Supreme Court judge
+Supreme Court

-He was elevated to the Supreme Court of Ireland in 1972, following the retirement of Richard McLoughlin.
+He was elevated to the Supreme Court of Ireland in 1972, following the retirement of Judge Richard McLoughlin.
 He was frequently president of the Court of Criminal Appeal during the 1970s.

 He was best known for his time on the court coinciding with significant constitutional law cases and his opinions in them.
 He was seen to be a liberal in relation to social issues.
 His first major decision was in McGee v.
 The Attorney General which invalidated a law prohibiting the sale of contraceptives in Ireland.
 In 1983, he issued a dissent in Norris v.
 Attorney General where the majority upheld a criminal ban on homosexuality.
 He said that the relevant parts of the legislation were unconstitutional "on the ground that by their overreach and lack of precision and of due discrimination, they trench on an area of personal intimacy and seclusion which requires to be treated as inviolate".
-He wrote a concurring opinion with the Chief Justice Tom O'Higgins in 1980 in Cahill v.
-Sutton which established the rule of standing in Irish constitutional law.
+He wrote a concurring opinion with the then Chief Justice Tom O'Higgins in 1980 in the case of Cahill v.
+Sutton which established the rule of standing in Irish constitutional law where Hench wrote:

 He also contributed to decisions establishing the right to legal aid in criminal trials and in the case of Crotty v.
-An Taoiseach which established the need for a referendum to incorporate new European Union treaties into Irish law.
+An Taoiseach which established the need for a referendum to incorporate new European Union treaties into Irish law where he wrote:

+Henchy also laid the grounds in favour of the harmonious judicial interpretation of the Irish Constitution as opposed to the literal approach following his judgment in the case Tormey v.
+Ireland given that the harmonious approach goes further, ensuring that the Constitution is internally consistent and not contradictory.
+The harmonious approach was summed in Tormey thus:

+Judge Henchy was also instrumental in shaping the jurisprudence surrounding the principle of proportionality as a core facet in Irish Constitutional law most notably in the case of Heany v.
+Ireland.
+In his judgment on the case, he laid down the criteria to which courts should apply it stating:

 He retired from the court in October 1988.

 Further roles

 Henchy was among those appointed in 1974 to the Anglo-Irish Commission on Law Enforcement, arising out of the Sunningdale Agreement.
-He chaired a committee which produced a report in 1978 which became the basis for the Criminal Law (Insanity) Act 2006, changing the law on the defence of insanity and introducing the defence of diminished responsibility to Ireland.
+He chaired a committee which produced a report in 1978, which became the basis for the Criminal Law (Insanity) Act 2006, changing the law on the defence of insanity and introducing the defence of diminished responsibility to Ireland.
 He was appointed the first chairperson of the Independent Radio and Television Commission for a five-year term beginning in 1988, a body responsible for issuing the first commercial radio licences in Ireland.
 He retired a year early in order to take up the position.